KYKLOS MANIFESTO

 Circular Economy, which gained significant traction in the past decade, offers quite a few strategies for reducing the demand for new products (e.g. reuse, repair, renovate, remanufacture, etc.).
 Despite this, it seems that recycling is the only thing we know how to do (and even this, not very well).
 In the EU for example, while recycled materials currently represent 8.6 percent of raw material input, the share of remanufactured products is estimated at just 1.9 percent, deep renovation rate is a mere 0,2% of construction activity, while reuse and repair are not even measured.
 Even worse, there is no indication that this will change in the short or mid-term: most people today still think that the circular economy is all about recycling and most resource-related policies and efforts are directed to recycling rates, recycled content and product recyclability.
 On the other hand, strategies that would actually reduce resource demand and should have been prioritised, are absent, both in practice and in the policy mix.

-The demand for materials, regardless of their origin (virgin, recycled or bio-based), must be drastically reduced if we are to achieve any kind of sustainable development.
+The consumption of materials, regardless of their origin (virgin, recycled or bio-based), must be drastically reduced if we are to achieve any kind of sustainable development.
 Circular strategies that do this best (e.g. reuse, repair, refurbish, remanufacture, renovate, share, etc.) must not only be brought out of the closet and promoted, they must also be prioritised against and substitute strategies that don´t work, such as the use bio-based and recycled materials.
 Additionally, new strategies for reducing the demand for natural resources, that have not as of yet been considered as part of the Circular Economy, need to be added and adopted at large scale.
 Case in point, the redistribution of resources from individuals and societies with the highest material footprint to those with the lowest one.